xanderificnl/awesome-stars/README.md

 - [arnetheduck/nlvm](https://github.com/arnetheduck/nlvm) - LLVM-based compiler for the Nim language

+## Nix

+- [nix-community/home-manager](https://github.com/nix-community/home-manager) - Manage a user environment using Nix  [maintainer=@rycee]

 ## OCaml

 - [returntocorp/semgrep](https://github.com/returntocorp/semgrep) - Lightweight static analysis for many languages.
 Find bug variants with patterns that look like source code.

 ## Others

+- [danistefanovic/build-your-own-x](https://github.com/danistefanovic/build-your-own-x) - 🤓 Build your own (insert technology here)
+- [karan/Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
+- [MunGell/awesome-for-beginners](https://github.com/MunGell/awesome-for-beginners) - A list of awesome beginners-friendly projects.
+- [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning) - Curated list of project-based tutorials
+- [Deanout/20in20](https://github.com/Deanout/20in20) - Repository for the 20 in 20 Ruby on Rails challenge.
+- [appcypher/awesome-wasm-langs](https://github.com/appcypher/awesome-wasm-langs) - 😎 A curated list of languages that compile directly to or have their VMs in WebAssembly
 - [zoidbergwill/awesome-ebpf](https://github.com/zoidbergwill/awesome-ebpf) - A curated list of awesome projects related to eBPF.
 - [helloSystem/hello](https://github.com/helloSystem/hello) - Desktop system for creators with a focus on simplicity, elegance, and usability.
 Based on FreeBSD.
 Less, but better!
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.